-6.257.6.256.
+- 6.257.
 As private hire vehicles cannot be hired immediately through the driver and may otherwise look like an ordinary vehicle, the licensing authority considers it important for public safety that the following details be provided on approach to any private hire vehicle offering a public service.
-For these reasons, the licensing authority will require them to prominently display on each side of the vehicle, a sign (so-called 'side plates') of specified size, shape and design (see appendix D) that clearly -

-- (a) Identifies the relevant vehicle plate number (i.e., licence number: XXX); - (b) identifies the relevant licensing authority, and - (c)(a) specifies the words 'Advance bookingspre-booked ONLY' (or similar). - 6.258.
-However, wwe recognise that some businesses may prefer to use like to have their own corporate vehicle branding rather than display licensing authority side plates.
-As such, the licensing authority may, where appropriate, and will subject to the requirements concerning advertising, exempt private hire vehicles from the display of licensing authority designed side plates in favour of corporate branding / side plates, but only whereallow operator branding on private hire vehicles, in a discreet manner, no larger than the specified 'side plate' on the rear and/or bonnet of the vehicle, the details listed above are

-6.260. prominently displayed on each side of the vehicle, is clear to read, and obviously stands out despite any other information e.g., operator name, telephone number

-6.262. displayed in a suitable font that is, where appropriate -

-6.264. with respect to the vehicle plate number and licensing authority details, no less than 30mm in height; or

-6.266. with respect to the 'Advance bookings ONLY' sign, no less than 20mm in height.
+For these reasons, the licensing authority will require them to prominently display on each side of the vehicle, a sign (so-called 'side plates') of specified size, shape and design (see appendix D) that clearly - (a) Identifies the relevant vehicle plate number (i.e., licence number: XXX); - (b) identifies the relevant licensing authority, and - (c) specifies the words 'Advance bookings ONLY' (or similar). - 6.258.
+However, we recognise that some businesses may prefer to use their own corporate vehicle branding rather than display licensing authority side plates.
+As such, the licensing authority may, where appropriate, and subject to the requirements concerning advertising, exempt private hire vehicles from the display of licensing authority designed side plates in favour of corporate branding / side plates, but only where the details listed above are - (a) prominently displayed on each side of the vehicle, is clear to read, and obviously stands out despite any other information e.g., operator name, telephone number - (b) displayed in a suitable font that is, where appropriate - - (i) with respect to the vehicle plate number and licensing authority details, no less than 30mm in height; or - (ii) with respect to the 'Advance bookings ONLY' sign, no less than 20mm in height.

-6.267.6.257.
+6.259.
 Roof mounted signs

-6.268.6.258.
+- 6.260.
 Hackney carriages must carry and display or otherwise be fitted with a roof mounted 'Taxi' or 'for hire' sign (or similar wording) that is clearly visible when the vehicle is available for hire both by day and night.
-To avoid claims of illegally plying for hire (e.g., in another area for which the vehicle is not licensed), the design must be such that any illumination can be switched off independently of any other vehicle system when the vehicle is hired or not in use as a taxi.

-- 6.269.6.259.
-To avoid any confusion with a hackney carriage, the licensing authority will seek to ensure that private hire vehicles do not employ, display or otherwise have affixed - (a) any form of roof-mounted sign (whatever its wording). - (b) any advertising, sign or other wording displayed on or in the vehicles that uses the words 'Taxi', 'Hackney', 'Cab', 'For Hire' or similar.
+To avoid claims of illegally plying for hire (e.g., in another area for which the vehicle is not licensed), the design must be such that any illumination can be switched off independently of any other vehicle system when the vehicle is hired or not in use as a taxi. - 6.261.
+To avoid any confusion with a hackney carriage, the licensing authority will seek to ensure that private hire vehicles do not employ, display or otherwise have affixed - - (a) any form of roof-mounted sign (whatever its wording). - (b) any advertising, sign or other wording displayed on or in the vehicles that uses the words 'Taxi', 'Hackney', 'Cab', 'For Hire' or similar.

-6.270.6.260.
+6.262.
 Alternative arrangements for certain private hire vehicles